Aldabra

 Aldabra, the world's second-largest coral atoll (the largest is Kiritimati), is located east of the continent of Africa.
 It is part of the Aldabra Group of islands in the Indian Ocean that are part of the Outer Islands of the Seychelles, with a distance of 1,120 km (700 mi) southwest of the capital, Victoria on Mahé Island.
-Initially named by Arab seafarers for its harsh environment, Aldabra became a French colony dependency in the 18th century, leading to the exploitation of its natural resources, particularly giant tortoises.
-After passing through British hands, Aldabra faced potential military use in the 1960s, but international protests resulted in its protection.
-The atoll boasts unique geography, featuring the world's largest raised coral reef and a large shallow lagoon.
-Aldabra's history involves human impact, including failed agricultural ventures.